 The Bottom Line

 Now you know that there are several road trip options to shine this summer.
 With a little planning and packing, you can be on wheels this adventurous summer while spending a great time with your family or friends.
+One can also try to go to Tennessee, there are a lot of shows in pigeon forge tennessee where you can stop over and enjoy before your next road trip.
 Besides the above six, you can plan to visit some other excellent options, including Massachusetts Route 6A, Lake Shore Drive, and Newport, Rhode Island.
 Lastly, every route is uniquely blessed with natural beauty, adorned with incredible cityscapes, and hosts a myriad of travel experiences alongside.